Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 Hide treats, notes, and toys in the little wooden drawers.
 You’ll have so much fun watching your kids pulling out the drawers and seeing what’s inside.

-Get your awesome reusable Gingerbread House Advent Calendar from Amazon.
+Get your awesome reusable Gingerbread House Advent Calendar today.

 5. Harry Potter Count Down to Xmas